immutability-io/vault-ethereum/README.md

 None of this would have been possible without the fantastic [tutorial](https://www.hashicorp.com/blog/building-a-vault-secure-plugin) on Vault Plugins by Seth Vargo.
 Seth is one of those rare individuals who can communicate the simple essence of a complex technology in practical terms.

-I had the great fortune to attend DevCon3 in November and hear Andy Milenius speak with clarity and vision about how the Ethereum developer ecosystem should embrace the Unix philosophy - the same philosophy that makes **everything-as-code** possibly: simple tools, with clear focus and purpose, driven by repeatable and interoperable mechanics.
+I had the great fortune to attend DevCon3 in November, 2017 and hear Andy Milenius speak with clarity and vision about how the Ethereum developer ecosystem should embrace the Unix philosophy - the same philosophy that makes **everything-as-code** possible: simple tools, with clear focus and purpose, driven by repeatable and interoperable mechanics.
 So, when I returned from DevCon3 (and dug out from my work backlog - a week away is hard) I installed `seth` and `dapp` and found inspiration.

 The community chat that the [dapphub](https://dapphub.com/) guys run (esp.
 Andy and Mikael and Daniel Brockman) is a super warm and welcoming place that pointed me towards code that greatly helped this experiment.